aws/aws-cdk-rfcs/text/450-cdk-public-roadmap.md

 - Content: some internal stuff that is not affecting/impacting the community may get exposed
 - Discipline: keep process and information actual and up-to-date
-- Review: will require extra effort to review contributers comments, feedbacs and inputs
+- Review: will require extra effort to review contributors comments, feedback and inputs

 ### What is the high-level project plan?